kubestellar/kubestellar/docs/content/v0.20/examples.md

 # KubeStellar Usage Examples

 **NOTE**: This is unmaintained material that has only been observed to work for the commit tagged as `v0.20.0-alpha.1`.
-CI regularly tests variants of scenarios 1 and 4 that exercise the copy of the repo that they are embedded in (rather than the copy tagged `v0.20.0-alpha.1`); see [the e2e tests](../../../test/e2e).
+CI regularly tests variants of scenarios 1 and 4 that exercise the copy of the repo that they are embedded in (rather than the copy tagged `v0.20.0-alpha.1`), and contributors can run these tests too; see [the e2e tests](../../../test/e2e).

 ## Prereqs